joshcamp503/bigcommerce-test/README.md

   6) Remove All Items button on click gets the cart ID from the API and uses it to delete the cart and then remove the Remove All Items button from the DOM

 Display Banner if user is logged in

+**SEE NOTE ABOVE FOR 4/29/2023: I retooled this to utilize handlbars
   1) When category.html loads, query the API for customer data
   2) If a customer exists send their data through to the displayUserBanner function
   3) Check for existence of addToCartButton to ensure user is on category page